Notifications

 • Permitted packaging materials (rigid packaging): original manufacturer packaging, boxes and clamshell plastics.

 • Batteries can be shipped with other non-battery items in the master carton if the batteries are properly packaged to avoid contact with other items.
-A DOT label must be applied outside the carton with a mixed SKUs marker/label.
+A Department of Transportation (DOT) label must be applied outside the carton with a mixed SKUs marker/label.

-• Multiple types of batteries can be packaged in the same carton if all types of hazmat labels are on the same surface of the carton, not one on each side of the box.
+• Multiple types of batteries can be packaged in the same case if all types of hazmat labels are on the same surface of the case, not one on each side of the box.
 All batteries must be separated in such a way as to prevent short circuits and damage to terminals.

 • If multi-pack batteries are sealed in the original manufacturer packaging, no additional boxing or sealing of batteries is required.
 If the batteries are repackaged, then sealed boxes or sealed hard, plastic clamshell packaging is required.